Do you remember deciding to try your first cigarette?

-YES, stress makes people smoke more and yes, the modern world is a very stressful place.
-But we have much better ways of dealing with stress.
+YES, stress makes people smoke more and, yes, the modern world is a very stressful place.
+But we have better ways of dealing with stress.

 FINALLY, your brain can adapt to changes very effectively.
-(The human brain has survived in the forests of our early ancestors and today thrives in the digital age.)
+(The human brain has survived in the forests of our early ancestors, and, today, it thrives in the digital age.)
 So, even though it’s tough to beat an addiction, you can do it.

 Why Aren’t Cigarettes Illegal?

 If cigarettes are that bad for me, then why are they still being sold?

 Well, tobacco companies are not going to stop selling them.
 It doesn’t matter how many of us die.
 The reason for this is fairly straightforward—it’s a trillion-dollar business.

 Cigarettes are highly taxed which means that a large portion of the money you spend on them becomes revenue for the Government.
 It’s among the most stable forms of revenue for governments worldwide.

 So, we are left with the only legal product that will kill you when used exactly as the manufacturer intends.
 Other highly addictive substances—like heroin and cocaine—are banned but cigarettes continue to be projected as a matter of personal choice.

 There are several methods for quitting cigarettes, and most of them are designed by scientists.